inspektor-gadget/inspektor-gadget/docs/getting-started/verify.md

 ```

 Getting the above output followed by a JSON array of payloads, ensures you the
-container image was sign using our private key.
+container image was signed using our private key.

 ## Verify an asset